anupamapatil97/angular-basic/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+1. Add input field which updates property ("username") via Two-Way binding
+2. update username property via string interpolation( in paragraph below input)
+3. add button which click only if username is not empty string
+4. upon clicking the button the username should be reset to empty string